sclawson1282/MDD1308/README.md

 =======
 Course work for MDD at Full Sail Univeristy

-Welcome to the PicFlick GitHub Web Repo!
+Welcome to the gitFlick GitHub Web Repo!

 This Web App features Flickr's API, giving users a very simple way to search and view images across Flickr users.